 - The Student Financial Services Payments Office will post the deposits as usual from the Lock Box scanned items and reports.

-- If you would like access to view the scanned deposits online, contact the Treasury Payments team to be added to the Wells Fargo online portal.
+- If you would like access to view the scanned deposits online, submit a support request to the Treasury team to be added to the Wells Fargo online portal.
 CEO access is limited to two users per department.

 For more information: